-We are proud to present the Rockaway Summer House, a retreat center by the beach in New York City easily reachable via subway train.
+The Rockaway Summer House is a retreat center by the beach in New York City easily reachable via subway train.

-Starting December 2016 we will offer free meditation retreats and a mix of other wholesome activities and wellness programs.
+Since December 2016 we have been offering free meditation retreats and a mix of other wholesome activities and wellness programs.
 Retreats are residential and the Summer House can accommodate up to 20 overnight guests.

 All retreats are offered on a donation basis: there is no minimum donation, and everyone is welcome.
 Registration is mandatory.

 By BHANTE SUDDHĀSO * Art AARON GLASSON *

 When one first encounters Buddhism, it is not uncommon to be confused and overwhelmed by the bewildering array of seemingly dramatically different forms of Buddhism.

 This is unsurprising.
 On first glance, it seems impossible to find common ground between the austere aesthetic of Japanese Buddhism and the byzantine visage of Tibetan Buddhism, or to reconcile the multi-stage meditation training of Theravāda with the single-step directness of Soto Zen.
 However, as one digs beneath the surface one begins to discern the common threads that tie them all together: the heart-essence of the Buddha’s teachings found in the Four Noble Truths and the Noble Eightfold Path.